Education, English

 Introduction

 The experience of different kinds of unpleasant psychological and physiological impacts from the consumption of alcohol is known as the hangover (Stephens, 2014, p.2223).
 It lasts for many hours or can exceed 24 hours.
-According to Stephens (2014), the occurrence of hangovers is due to many biological procedures or mechanisms which are not completely comprehended.
+According to Stephens (2014), the occurrence of hangovers is due to many biological procedures or mechanisms that are not completely comprehended.
 These mechanisms include the decreased concentration of blood glucose, instability in the immune system, and the metabolism of congeners (p.2223).
-To study whether the effects of hangover lead to less alcohol consumption and the reasons behind it, we first need to discover what happens in a hangover that leads to less consumption of alcohol.
+To study whether the effects of a hangover lead to less alcohol consumption and the reasons behind it, we first need to discover what happens in a hangover that leads to less consumption of alcohol.

 The subject of alcohol hangover has been neglected and not often researched as compared to the chronic and acute effects of alcohol hangover.
-However, situations are changed now, and researchers have started giving importance to it.
+However, situations have changed now, and researchers have started giving importance to it.
 Alcohol Hangover Research Group was established in the year 2009 in the USA and Europe (Stephens, 2014, p.2223).
-Less information regarding the physiology of the hangover condition is known such as whether hangover indicates alcohol’s direct influences on the body, its aftermath, or a mixture of both (Swift, 1998, p.54).
+Less information regarding the physiology of the hangover condition is known, such as whether a hangover indicates alcohol’s direct influences on the body, its aftermath, or a mixture of both (Swift, 1998, p.54).
 Some studies suggest that “Alcohol consumption typically leads to the development of tolerance, acquired resistance to its physiological and behavioral effects.
 Tolerance allows increased consumption of alcohol and is thought to be an important part of the risk for heavy drinking” (Riley, 2006, p.2).
-On the other hand, we have studies that suggest that “It is possible, that due to higher tendency to develop hangover, “experienced” migraine sufferers voluntarily reduce their alcohol consumption, to avoid unpleasant hangover experience” (Zlotnik, 2014, p.133).
-These opposing views regarding the alcohol hangovers lead us to research which view is the most practical one.
-It can also be assumed that people suffering from diseases or issues such as a migraine or any other kind of mental or psychological illness will tend to suffer more from the hangover effects as compared to the normal individuals.
+On the other hand, we have studies that suggest that “It is possible that due to higher tendency to develop hangover, “experienced” migraine sufferers voluntarily reduce their alcohol consumption, to avoid unpleasant hangover experience” (Zlotnik, 2014, p.133).
+These opposing views regarding alcohol hangovers lead us to research which view is the most practical one.
+It can also be assumed that people suffering from diseases or issues such as migraine or any other kind of mental or psychological illness will tend to suffer more from the hangover effects as compared to normal individuals.
 And so, those who suffer more are inclined towards less alcohol consumption in the future.

 Methods